Share:

 | ✔ Security | Input validation, output sanitization, API key protection, rate limiting |

-| ✔ Performance | Load testing, response time under concurrent users, memory usage |
+| ✔ Performance | Load testing, response time under concurrency, memory usage |

-| ✔ Cost | Token usage tracking, cost per query calculation, budget alerts |
+| ✔ Cost | Token usage tracking, cost per query, budget alerts |

 | ✔ Error Handling | Graceful degradation, retry logic, fallback responses |